English Place-Name Society: History

-In 1922 Professor Allen Mawer read a paper to the British Academy about setting up an English place-name survey.
-He obtained the formal and financial support of the Academy.
-Within a year he had brought into being a society composed of interested persons, provided it with a constitution and laid down the lines of its future conduct.
-The headquarters of the Society were first at the University of Liverpool, where Mawer was Professor of English Language.
-The publications of the Society began in 1924 with two volumes, a collection of essays and a dictionary of place-name elements.
-Mawer and Aileen Armstrong acted as General Editors for the annual volumes of county place-name surveys.
-Starting in 1929 JEB Gover collected material and was sub-editor of the volumes.
+In 1922 Allen Mawer read a paper to the British Academy proposing a survey of English place-names.
+He obtained the formal and financial support of the academy.
+Within a year he had brought into being a society composed of interested persons, provided it with a constitution, and laid down the lines of its future conduct.
+The headquarters of the Society were first at the University of Liverpool, where Mawer was professor of the English language.
+The publications of the Society began in 1924, with two volumes: a collection of essays and a dictionary of place-name elements.
+Mawer and Aileen Armstrong acted as general editors for the annual volumes of county place-name surveys.
+Starting in 1929, J. E. B. Gover collected material and was sub-editor of the volumes.

-In 1929 Professor Mawer was appointed Provost of University College, London and the Society moved there at the end of the year.
-When World War II came the Society moved briefly to University College, Aberystwyth, back to London, and then to Stansted Bury, Stanstead Abbotts in east Hertfordshire.
-In July 1942 Sir Allen Mawer died, and Sir Frank Stenton became General Editor.
+In 1929, Mawer was appointed provost of University College, London, and the Society moved there at the end of the year.
+At the outbreak of World War II, the Society removed briefly to University College, Aberystwyth, back to London, and then to Stansted Bury, Stanstead Abbotts, in eastern Hertfordshire.
+In July 1942, Sir Allen Mawer died, and Sir Frank Stenton became general editor.
 The Society moved to the University of Reading until 1946.
-When Professor Bruce Dickins succeeded as Honorary Director the Society moved to the University of Cambridge, and Miss Margaret Midgley (later Dr Margaret Gelling) was appointed Research Assistant.
+When Bruce Dickins succeeded as honorary director, the Society removed to the University of Cambridge and Margaret Midgley (later Gelling) was appointed research assistant.

-When Professor Hugh Smith assumed the position of Honorary Director in 1951, University College, London became once more the Society's headquarters, with Margaret Midgley continuing research there until 1953.
+When Hugh Smith assumed the position of honorary director in 1951, University College, London, became once more the Society's headquarters, with Midgley continuing research there until 1953.
 Hugh Smith produced two new "Elements" volumes and 14 others on county place-names.
-On his death in 1967 Professor Kenneth Cameron became Honorary Director and the Society's offices were split between London and Nottingham, where the university provided room for the Library and Archives, as well as the services of a secretary.
-In 1972 the Society moved completely to Nottingham where it remains at the Centre for Name Studies.
-Victor Watts became Honorary Director in 1992 until his death in 2002 when he was succeeded by Professor Richard Coates.
+Upon his death in 1967, Kenneth Cameron became honorary director and the Society's offices were split between London and Nottingham, where the university provided room for the library and archives, as well as the services of a secretary.
+In 1972 the Society moved completely to Nottingham, where it remains at the Centre for Name Studies.
+Victor Watts became honorary director in 1992 until his death in 2002, when he was succeeded by Richard Coates.

-The Survey has been consistently supported, morally and practically, by the British Academy; and from 2005 to 2010 was supported by a large grant from the Arts and Humanities Research Council.
+The survey has been consistently supported, morally and practically, by the British Academy.
+From 2005 to 2010, it was supported as well by a large grant from the Arts and Humanities Research Council.